Nor-s/front-matter-gen/README.md

 # Front Matter Gen

-> This is a fork of vscode-belikejekyll that adds dirname place holder and multi templates.
+> This is a fork of Abdillah/vscode-belikejekyll and rohgarg/jekyll-post.
+I added a dirname placeholder and made it possible to select multiple user templates.

 Markdown Front Matter Generator for VS Code.